 The formal pathway offers students more discrete subject-based provision, leading to OCR and ASDAN Entry Level and Level 1 / 2 qualifications at Key Stages 4 and 5.

 The curriculum was guided by the outcomes of the Rochford review and places the EHCP at the heart of our provision, enabling us to incorporate individualised targets and measure progress in a wide range of contexts and applications in a truly inclusive way.
-The curriculum is distributed across five ‘bubble’ areas: My Thinking; My Communication; My Independence; My Body and My Lifestyle (see Bubble plan on school website).
+The curriculum is distributed across five ‘bubble’ areas: My Thinking; My Communication; My Independence; My Body and My Lifestyle.
 This was developed in line with the structure of the EHCP, and defers to both Local Authority and national statutory requirements; British Values and the new RSE, PSHE and CIG statutory entitlement are taught within the bubble areas and through cross-curricular whole school theme days.

 The curriculum map and planning ensures that we build on students’ prior learning, and enables them to recap, revisit and consolidate learning across the three Key Stages.